• Member Login

 A short account of the origins of PESA, by P Cooney.

-PESA Energy Geoscience began as the Professional Division of the Australian Petroleum Exploration Association (APEA now APPEA) and was founded by Earl Abbott in 1967.
-Earl was the first Federal President (1968-69) and Dick Dumbrell was the inaugural president of the NSW Branch, the first branch formed.
-No other officers were appointed to the NSW Branch.
-There was no constitution, indeed its formulation became Dick’s major task the following year (1969-70) when he took over from Earl Abbott as Federal President.
+The Petroleum Exploration Society of Australia (PESA) began as the Professional Division of the Australian Petroleum Exploration Association (APEA, renamed APPEA – Australian Petroleum Production and Exploration Association and most recently AEP – Australian Energy Producers) and was founded by Earl Abbott in 1968.
+Earl was the first Federal President (1968–69), and Dick Dumbrell was the inaugural president of the NSW Branch, the first branch formed.
+There was no constitution, indeed its formulation became Dick’s major task the following year (1969–70) when he took over from Earl Abbott as Federal President.

 As APEA’s headquarters were in Sydney, with Ken Horler as the organisation’s Executive Director, Dick used Ken and his staff to foster recruitment, and to compile membership records.
 The technical meetings were held randomly, as visiting experts and industry notables made themselves available.
 These meetings were organised, usually, at short notice and generally after office hours in an offshoot room at one of the Sydney group’s ‘watering holes’.
 By 1970, however, the typical lunch and talk format had become established.

-Ken Horler, with his most efficient secretary Brig Abels, did stirling work for APEA and PESA right up until 1977 when the baton passed to the newly formed APEA office in Sydney.
-During this time they provided secretarial and administrative support, as well as doing much of the work toward preparation of the APEA Journal.
-It can be seen that in our early years there was considerable co-operation and even overlap in the activities of APEA and its Professional Division.
+Ken Horler, with his most efficient secretary Brig Abels, did sterling work for APEA and PESA right up until 1977 when the baton passed to the newly formed APEA office in Sydney.
+During this time, they provided secretarial and administrative support, as well as doing much of the work toward preparation of the APEA Journal.
+In our early years there was considerable co-operation, even overlap, in the activities of APEA and its Professional Division.

-In the years 1972 to 1975 relations between APEA which was increasingly being seen as an industry lobby group and the then Federal Labor government became very strained and the position of those members of the Professional Division who worked for Federal or State governments became very difficult.
-Accordingly it was resolved to cut our formal ties with APEA and become the independent PESA Energy Geoscience.
-In 1983 PESA was formally incorporated to become the Petroleum Exploration Society of Australia Pty Ltd. The driving force behind incorporation was the legal opinion that the society members as individuals might be liable should an accident occur or somebody take exception to something said at our meetings.
+In the years 1972 to 1975 relations between APEA, which was increasingly being seen as an industry lobby group, and the Whitlam Labor government became very strained and the position of Professional Division members who worked for Federal or State governments became very difficult.
+Accordingly, it was resolved to cut our formal ties with APEA and become the independent Petroleum Society of Australia (PESA).
+In 1983 PESA was formally incorporated to become the Petroleum Society of Australia Pty Ltd. The driving force behind incorporation was the legal opinion that all the society members as individuals might be liable should an accident occur, or somebody take exception to something said at our meetings, as well as the need to fully separate from APEA with its lobbyist role.

-In 2006 a very successful joint American Association of Petroleum Geologists (AAPG) and PESA (WABS) International Conference and Exhibition was held in Perth.
-A second such conference combining AAPG, SEG and PESA was held in Melbourne in 2015.
+In 2006 a very successful joint American Association of Petroleum Geologists (AAPG) International Conference and Exhibition and PESA (WABS) was held in Perth.
+A second such conference combining AAPG International Conference and Exhibition, SEG and PESA was held in Melbourne in 2015.

 The establishment of the PESA Visiting Lecturer and PESA Australian Lecturer (also often referred to as the PESA Overseas and Australian Distinguished Lecturers) scheme was largely the work of Bevan Devine during his time on the PESA Federal Executive from 1979 to 1983.
 Bevan continued to convene the series of Distinguished Lecturers until 1985.